-According to the company’s 2018 Environmental Responsibility Report, Apple also runs its own environmental testing lab with state-of-the-art advanced equipment to “look for any potentially harmful substances.”
+According to the company’s 2019 Environmental Responsibility Report, Apple also runs its own environmental testing lab with state-of-the-art advanced equipment to “look for any potentially harmful substances and test products to evaluate compliance with the RSS.”
 Staff confirmed that to verify supplier data, the company uses both its internal lab and third-party labs.

 Disclosure: Requires suppliers to report use of chemicals in products to retailer

-As of last year, Apple had not yet expanded its FMD initiative to brand-name products sold in its stores.
+As of 2019, Apple has not yet expanded its FMD initiative to brand-name products sold in its stores.